f5devcentral/f5-agility-labs-sslviz/docs/class4/appendix/appendix2.rst

 External Testing
 ----------------

-Enter the site's address into SSLLabs.com server test site at :red:`https://www.ssllabs.com/ssltest/` to see if the site has any unusual SSL/TLS requirements.
+Enter the site's address into the SSLLabs.com server test site at :red:`https://www.ssllabs.com/ssltest/` to see if the site has any unusual SSL/TLS requirements.